nathancfox/single-cell-database/docs/scdb_tutorial_working.md

 ```

 The `devel` version is the development version.
 It is unstable and may or may not be working.
 It can
+change at any time without warning, so use with caution.

-If you want to use a different version of the code, simply change the version in the R `source()`
+If you want to use a different version of the code, simply change the version in the setup script.
-call or the Python setup script:

 #### R

 ```
-> source("/data/single_cell_database/src/VERSION/scdb/access.R")
+$ source /data/single_cell_database/src/setup_R -v=VERSION
 ```

 #### Python

 ```
-$ source /data/single_cell_database/src/setup -v=VERSION
+$ source /data/single_cell_database/src/setup_py -v=VERSION
 ```

 **NOTE:** Versioning may be abandoned in the future.
 It is not very helpful because older versions
 are sometimes not future-compatible.
 If the schema of the database changes (e.g. if HDF5 Groups get
 renamed), then the entire database has to be retroactively changed.
-Because only the access code is versioned and not the actual database, older access code that worked fine in the past will not work for newer versions of the database.
-Thus, old versions are not guaranteed to be
+Because only the access code is
+versioned and not the actual database, older access code that worked fine in the past will not work
+for newer versions of the database.
+Thus, old versions are not guaranteed to be working even if
-working even if they were stable in the past.
+they were stable in the past.